TheOdinProject/curriculum/nodeJS/authentication/stateful_vs_stateless_authentication.md

 For the purposes of TOP projects going forward, stick to stateful authentication using sessions.
 None of this means stateless authentication or JWTs are inherently bad, only that for the purposes of projects in this curriculum, it's not really worth the additional complexity trying to implement a more secure stateless solution when you can use a stateful one instead.
 "Scaling" is only relevant in context, and curriculum projects or even many small personal projects are seldom going to get to the point where stateful solutions will be a genuine performance bottleneck that requires a stateless solution instead.

 There are plenty of good and bad implementations of authentication out in the wild, both stateful and stateless, hence it's good to be aware of the concepts and mechanisms.
 You may end up working with things in the future where stateless authentication (whether with JWTs or other types of tokens) makes perfect sense.
-As far as TOP projects are concerned though, that isn't so necessary.
+As far as TOP projects are concerned though, that isn't quite the case; simply put, our use case for authenticating requests from an SPA and separate server is one where stateful sessions are a very appropriate solution, more so than stateless JWTs.

 ### Assignment